California Roofing Accident Attorneys

 Will My Roofing Accident Case Go To Trial?

 Most roofing accident cases settle before trial.
-At Arash Law, we’ve successfully settled hundreds of roofing accident claims without lengthy trials.
-However, we prepare every case as if it will go to court — gathering compelling evidence, consulting expert witnesses, and building persuasive legal arguments from day one.
-This thorough preparation often leads to more substantial settlement offers from insurance companies.
+However, our lawyers prepare every case as if it will go to court — gathering evidence, consulting expert witnesses, and building legal arguments from day one.
+This thorough preparation can lead to more substantial settlement offers from insurance companies.

-When settlement offers don’t reflect your case’s value, our trial-tested lawyers won’t hesitate to take your case before a jury.
-Our reputation for courtroom success often motivates insurance companies to offer fair settlements rather than face us at trial.
-Either way, you can trust that your roofing accident attorneys will pursue the strategy that maximizes your compensation while minimizing stress and delays in your recovery.
+When settlement offers don’t reflect your case’s value, our lawyers won’t hesitate to take your case before a jury.
+Our willingness to take cases to trial sometimes motivates insurance companies to offer fair settlements rather than face us at trial.
+Either way, our roofing accident attorneys can negotiate settlements on your behalf and are ready to take your case to court when necessary.

 Can I Still File A Lawsuit If I’ve Already Filed A Workers' Compensation Claim?

-Yes, you can often pursue both workers’ compensation benefits AND a personal injury lawsuit simultaneously after a roofing accident — potentially maximizing your total compensation.
+Yes, you can pursue both workers’ compensation benefits AND a personal injury lawsuit simultaneously after a roofing accident.
+This way, you have more avenues for compensation that cover the true extent of your losses.

 Workers’ compensation provides limited benefits (medical expenses, partial wage replacement, and disability payments) but prohibits suing your employer directly in most circumstances.
-However, these benefits represent only a fraction of your actual losses, as they don’t cover pain and suffering, emotional distress, or full lost wages.
+However, these benefits represent only a fraction of your actual losses, as they don’t cover pain and suffering and emotional distress.

-In roofing accidents, third-party liability claims frequently provide substantial additional compensation.
+In roofing accidents, third-party liability claims can provide additional compensation in cases where workers’ compensation benefits are insufficient to cover your damages.
 Our attorneys carefully investigate potential third-party lawsuits against:

 - Equipment Manufacturers — For defective ladders, scaffolding, harnesses, or tools that failed during use.